Faith in Formation

-The enthusiastic Contemplative Prayer Group of St. John’s (connected with the Contemplative Society) has as many as 12 members who meet in varying numbers at the church on the second and fourth Tuesday evenings of each month at 7:00 p.m.
-The 90-minute meetings are led by Derek Dunwoody and Rhoda Brodie-Smith, and include some Taize chants, a period of Lectio Divina, and a 20-minute period of silent contemplative prayer using the Centering Prayer method, followed by reading and discussion of a relevant book.
+The enthusiastic Contemplative Prayer Group of St. John’s (connected with the Contemplative Society) has as many as 12 members who meet in varying numbers at members homes.
+The 90-minute meetings are include some Taize chants, a period of Lectio Divina, and a 20-minute period of silent contemplative prayer using the Centering Prayer method, followed by reading and discussion of a relevant book.
 There is considerable focus on individual spirituality in the quest for greater knowledge of and experience with Christ, and the desire to live one’s life as closely as possible to how Christ would have us live it.

-The group meetings provide an all-important and almost uniquely safe environment for members to share their deeply personal experiences in a loving atmosphere of tolerance and understanding.
-Contemplative prayer leads to a way of spiritual thinking and understanding which, in turn, can help our daily response to life and interaction with our fellow man to be spontaneous, to improve and even to be the best it can be.
+The group meetings provide an all-important safe environment for members to share their deeply personal experiences in a loving atmosphere of tolerance and understanding.
+Contemplative prayer leads to a way of spiritual thinking and understanding which, in turn, can help our daily response to life and interaction with others to be spontaneous, to improve and even to be the best it can be.
 As one member expressed it, “What is so important in our lives is a way to determine how inside work leads to outside work.”
-This strongly suggesting that development and enrichment of our inner spirituality cannot help but manifest itself in how we go about living our “outward” daily lives.
+This strongly suggests that development and enrichment of our inner spirituality cannot help but manifest itself in how we go about living our “outward” daily lives.

 Centering Prayer is a method of silent prayer that prepares us to receive the gift of contemplative prayer, prayer in which we experience God’s presence within us, closer than breathing, closer than thinking, closer than consciousness itself.
 This method of prayer is both a relationship with God and a discipline to foster that relationship.